-One of the most amazing things about our body is that it clearly indicates (unless you are a sugar addict) what it needs.
+One of the most amazing things about our body is that it can indicate what it needs.
 I have periods of time that I could drink all the juices and smoothies in the world, then I have some weeks I crave salads more, then I will have a bean period and now I’m in my oatmeal phase.
-I eat what my body needs.
 I love to experiment with new recipes to make my oatmeal porridge an everyday treat.
 When it comes to oatmeal my favorite way to prepare this is to add fruit.
 Pears, frozen berries, mangos, kiwi’s, apples and bananas are just a few of my faves.
 This pumpkin spice oatmeal with ground walnuts is a recent favorite porridge that I just had to share with you.
-Pear, pumpkin spice and ground walnuts really make a delicious combination..
+Pear, pumpkin spice and ground walnuts really make a delicious combination.

-I don’t enjoy eating walnuts.
+I don’t enjoy eating walnuts that much.
 But ground walnuts?
 YES!
-There is something about ground walnuts; it’s like their flavor changes.
-I love it and remember my mum used to sprinkle ground walnuts over my pancakes when I was a kid #nostalgia.
+There is something about ground walnuts.
+Almost as if the flavor changes.
+I love it and remember my mom used to sprinkle ground walnuts over my pancakes when I was a kid. #nostalgia

 - a dash of turmeric

 - 2 teaspoons of pumpkin spice

 - I used extra cinnamon (one small teaspoon)

 - 3 dried figs, cut in chunks